Kanchenjunga Base Camp Trekking - 24 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-Trekking at kanchenjunga is long yet significant as you get to experience surreal adventures along the whole trekking route.
-After a flight to Biratnagar, we drive to this hilly town called Taplejung where we will start our long journey ahead.
-Isolated villages, high verdant, gleaming mountains blanketed in snow, misty clouds forming a canopy around magnolia and rhododendron forest, and dramatic landscapes, makes Kangchenjunga Base Camp Trek a perfect platform for trekkers.
+Trekking at Kanchenjunga is long yet significant as you get to experience surreal adventures along the whole trekking route.
+After a flight to Biratnagar, we drive to this hilly town called Taplejung, where we will start our long journey ahead.
+Isolated villages, high verdant, gleaming mountains blanketed in snow, misty clouds forming a canopy around magnolia and rhododendron forest, and dramatic landscapes, make the Kangchenjunga Base Camp Trek a perfect platform for trekkers.
 Primarily, on the Kanchenjunga trek, we shall walk along the fast-flowing Tamor River till the settlement of Margen after which we shall depart towards the famous Dhunsa village.

 Kanchenjunga